gavinsawyer/gavinsawyer/README.md

-### Hi there 👋 I'm Gavin, a software developer and business student living in Boston.
+### I'm Gavin, a software developer and BSBA graduate living in Boston.

 <!--
 **gavinsawyer/gavinsawyer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.